Rovibrational computations for the He$_2$ a $^3\Sigma_\mathrm{u}^+$ state including non-adiabatic, relativistic, and QED corrections: Solving the rovibronic problem and comparison with experimental data

-Ionization energy is computed as the difference of the $(v=0,N=1)$ levels of \XdSup $ $ He$_2^+$ and \atSup $ $ He$_2$; improved results for the former are taken from Ref.~\cite{paper-he2p}.
-The ionization energy is found to be $\Delta\tilde\nu^{\text{X}^+\text{a}}_{01,\text{th}}=34300.6(7) \ \text{cm}^{-1}$, to be compared with the experimental value~\cite{SeJaCaMeScMe20} of $\Delta\tilde\nu^{\text{X}^+\text{a}}_{01,\text{expt}}=34301.20700(4) \ \text{cm}^{-1}$; see the \SM{} for the theoretical result broken down into various contributions.
-The largest source of numerical uncertainty is the BO electronic energy of \atSup\ with an estimated convergence (upper bound) of $3\cdot10^{-6} \, \Eh\sim0.7 \, \text{cm}^{-1}$, to be compared to the few $\text{n}\Eh$ BO uncertainty in \XdSup.
+improved results for the former are taken from Ref.~\cite{paper-he2p}.
+The uncertainty of both values is dominated by the convergence error of the BO energy, which is a rigorous upper bound to the exact BO energy.
+We also note that the $E_{\text{a},01}$ value already includes the correction from the single-point further optimization of the BO energy (Table~\ref{tab:IP} \& \SM{}).

+By considering all corrections (Table~\ref{tab:IP}), the ionization energy is $34301.07(25) \ \text{cm}^{-1}$, to be compared with the experimental value, $\Delta\tilde\nu^{\text{X}^+\text{a}}_{01,\text{Expt.}}=34301.20700(4) \ \text{cm}^{-1}$~\cite{SeJaCaMeScMe20}.
+The deviation of the computed data from the experimental value is still dominated by the BO energy convergence error.
 Further computations can better converge the BO PEC, as shown for the $\rho=2~a_0$ geometry (single point) in the \SM{}.
-By `correcting' the ionisation energy with improved single-point electronic energy leaves us with $34300.9(4) \ \text{cm}^{-1}$, in which the deviation from experiment is still dominated by the BO error.
-Since the PEC was generated in a smooth, consecutive fECG optimization series, the relative error of the PEC is much smaller and can be used for computing precise rovibrational intervals.
+Since the PEC was generated in a smooth, consecutive fECG optimization sequence, the relative error of the PEC is much smaller and can be used for computing precise rovibrational intervals.